No Bake Chocolate Lasagna Cake Dessert Recipe

 Can I make this in a different size pan?

-A 9×13 is the right size for this recipe as written.
-If you want to use a smaller pan (like an 8×8 or 9×9), cut the recipe roughly in half — one package of pudding, half the cream cheese mixture, and so on.
+A 9×13 size is best for this recipe as it is written.
+If you would like to use a smaller pan (like an 8×8 or 9×9), cut the recipe by about half — one box of pudding, half of the cream cheese mixture, etc. The layers will be thicker in proportion to the size of the pan, which means that the pudding layer in particular will take longer to set.
+Plan on adding an extra 30 45 minutes to the chill time.

 Is there a way to make this without Cool Whip?